stasheq/architecture_tests/README.md

-# Android App schema proposal
+# Android App architecture schema proposal
+This example is created to demonstrate a custom architecture idea and usage of a multiple tools.\
+Main reason of view and logic separation is done to make logic testable on a pure JVM, without running an Android emulator.\

 This app is created to show the idea of the architecture scheme that is:
+- easy to test automatically
 - modular
-- easy to test automatically
-- easy to expand
+- well divided to layers
 - cool

 Utils used: